How to bleed a radiator

 Why do you need to bleed a radiator?

 Bleeding radiators will help the boiler and the heating system perform better.
-It’s a very common problem in an unvented heating system when you have a heat-only boiler.
+It’s a very common boiler problem even in an unvented heating system when you have a heat-only boiler.

-All the trapped air in the system creates cold spots and the radiators stopping the water circulation.
+All the trapped air in the system creates cold spots and the radiators stop the water circulation.
 Also, a lot of air in the system can cause central heating pump cavitation, which will lead to pump failure.
-Trapped air inside the system can cause corrosion too.
+Trapped air escaping water inside the system can cause corrosion too.

 The Radiator at the top is cold

 For us engineers, it is easy to check with a thermal camera what is the issue.